-Gender has a marked effect on nutrient requirements of teenagers.
+Gender has a marked effect on the nutrient requirements of teenagers.
 Girls may require more calories and proteins in the early teenage years as they mature earlier than boys.
 The requirement in boys is higher in the later years.
-Girls also require higher amounts of iron compared to boys, to meet the iron losses during menstruation.
+Girls also require higher amounts of iron compared to boys, to meet the iron loss during menstruation.
 Hence, the diet differs for boys and girls.

 Diet plan for teenage boys and girls

 Below is a sample diet plan for teenage boys and girls.
 The portion sizes would vary depending on age, development and gender.
-Hence, it is essential to contact a qualified dietitian for a personalised diet plan.
+Hence, it is essential to contact a qualified dietitian for a personalized diet plan.

 - Milk with brown bread sandwich

-- Omelette or boiled eggs with milk
+- Omelet or boiled eggs with milk

 - Cereal with milk